-The Registered In-House Counsel or designee shall annually provide written notification of the Charter School's uniform complaint procedures to employees, students, parents and/or guardians, advisory committees, private school officials, and other interested parties.
+The Registered In-House Counsel or designee shall annually provide written notification of the Charter School's uniform complaint procedures to its students, employees, parents and/or guardians, advisory committees, private school officials and other interested parties.

-The annual notice shall be in English, and when necessary, in the primary language, pursuant to section 48985 of the Education Code if fifteen (15) percent or more of the pupils enrolled in the Charter School speak a single primary language other than English.
+The annual notice shall be in English, and when necessary, in the primary language, pursuant to section 48985 of the Education Code or mode of communication of the recipient of the notice.